magillos/Cable/README.md

 To run, clone repository and start with `python Cable.py`.
-You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/), python PyQT6, jack_delay (or jack-example-tools) and pyalsaaudio installed.
+You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/), python PyQT6, jack_delay (or jack-example-tools), pyalsaaudio and aj-snapshot installed.

 Various packages are also available in [releases](https://github.com/magillos/Cable/releases).